gesape/AutoStatsQ/README.md

 - Catalog search for teleseismic events with uniform azimuthal coverage around array
 - Download of data & metadata for these events + computation of synthetic data
-- Relative gain factors in time domain (relative to reference station and/or synthetic data)
+- Relative gain factors in time domain (relative to reference station)
+- Rayleigh wave polarization analysis for detection of sensor misorientations
 - Comparison of obs. and synth.
-PSD; determining frequency ranges suitable for MT inversion
+PSDs; determining frequency ranges suitable for MT inversion
-- rayleigh wave polarization analysis for sensor orientations